benface/tailwindcss-fluid-container/README.md

     },
     fluidContainer: {
       'default': {
-        maxWidth: '1200px',   // defaults to null (no maximum width)
+        maxWidth: '800px',   // defaults to null (no max width)
+        responsiveMaxWidth: { // defaults to {}
+          'lg': '1200px',     // at screen 'lg', the max width will change to 1200px },
         padding: '15px',      // defaults to '15px'
         responsivePadding: {  // defaults to {}
           'sm': '30px',       // at screen 'sm', the padding will change to 30px